jevgenik/manuals/source/files/software/ai/model.rst

 * VGG-16 is a convolutional neural network (CNN) architecture that was used to win the 2014 ImageNet competition.
   It is considered to be one of the excellent vision model architectures till date.

+* YOLOv3 (You Only Look Once) is a state-of-the-art, real-time object detection system that is extremely fast and accurate.
+It is a single-stage object detection model that goes straight from image pixels to bounding box coordinates and class probabilities in one pass.

 * MobileNetV2 is a convolutional neural network that is 53 layers deep.
 It is a very efficient model and is designed for mobile and embedded vision applications.